mosaicml/streaming/docs/source/getting_started/user_guide.md

 ## Other options

-Please look at the API reference page for the complete list of `streaming.base.Dataset` supporting parameters.
+Please look at the API reference page for the complete list of {class}`streaming.Dataset` supporting parameters.